corda/samples-kotlin/Tokens/solana-dvp/README.md

 There are two flows that we'll primarily use in this example that you'll be building off of.

+Prerequisite: Solana account needs to be created and contains enough token amounts.

-1. Create and issue a token using `TokenCreateAndIssueFlow`.
+1. Create and issue a Corda token using `TokenCreateAndIssueFlow`, the toke will be used for 'Delivery" in Delivery Versus Payment.

 2. Initiate the DVP through `SaleInitiatorFlow`.

     DvP is initiated by the seller, who offers an asset for sale and communicates the price to the buyer.